CHN-beta/ovito/doc/manual/advanced_topics/aspherical_particles.rst

 Size and orientation of particles are controlled by properties
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

-By assigning values to the following particle properties in OVITO, you can control the orientation and the dimensions and size of each particle individually:
+By assigning values to the following particle properties in OVITO, you can control the orientation and the dimensions or size of each particle individually:

    - ``Radius`` (scalar)